 The Minneapolis Climate Action Plan adopted in 2013 provides a road map toward reducing greenhouse gas emissions, with targets of 15 percent by 2015 and 30 percent by 2025 compared with 2006 levels.
 In 2014, Minneapolis adopted a vital long-term goal to reduce greenhouse gas emissions by 80 percent by 2050.

 In 2015, on-road transportation accounted for 26 percent of the city’s greenhouse gas emissions.
-Today, over nine out of 10 trips in Minneapolis are taken in personal automobiles.
-Even with the adoption of electric cars, a 37 percent reduction in automobile trips is needed to achieve the 80 percent reduction of greenhouse gas emissions by 2050.
+Today, over 90 percent of passenger miles traveled in Minneapolis are in personal automobiles.
+Even with the adoption of electric cars, a 38 percent reduction in passenger miles traveled by automobile is needed to achieve the 80 percent reduction of greenhouse gas emissions by 2050.

 Nationally, 45 percent of daily trips are taken for shopping and errands.
 Residents in many parts of the city have no choice but to drive long distances to access regular daily goods and services such as grocery stores.
 In most of the city, demand for retail is much higher than supply, indicating an opportunity to make retail more convenient for everyone and thereby reduce car trips and greenhouse gas emissions.
 The city also has 11 low-income census tracts in which residents live more than a mile from a full-service grocery store.